 The following information will be continually updated as more direction and requirements are provided by the provincial government.

-Athletics New Brunswick is committed to safe sport for all members and has been working with the National task force, Back on Track, to develop return to training guidelines.
-Therefore, we will be following the return to training guidelines developed by the National task force, Back on Track.
+Athletics New Brunswick is committed to safe sport for all members and has been working with the National task force, Back on Track, to develop return to training and competition guidelines.
+Therefore, we will be following the return to training and competition guidelines developed by the National task force, Back on Track.
 We have also highlighted any additional or differing guidelines that have been set specifically for the Province of New Brunswick.
-These guidelines should be used after making the personal decision that you are comfortable to return to training.
+These guidelines should be used after making the personal decision that you are comfortable to return to training and competing.

 3) Club Risk Assessment & Mitigation Checklist Tool

-4) Individual Waiver & Attestation - To Come
+4) Individual Waiver & Attestation - Available through Trackie

-5) Club Waiver & Attestation - To Come
+5) Club Waiver & Attestation - Available through Trackie

 *The corresponding Trackie links will be made available for all members in the next few days (estimated Monday, June 8th).
 Until then, no group activity or training will be sanctioned, nor endorsed by Athletics Ontario.
 Only after all coaches, athletes, or involved parties have completed the required acknowledgements will it be acceptable to return to formal training and practices following the Back on Track guidelines.*

 6) SAMPLE Athlete Check-In Document